 At the entrance to the Park stands the original Golden Valley Homestead which was fully restored during the 1990's.
 The house was built in the 1880's, and its large Organ Room is used to house the administration of the Park.

 The Botanic CollectionGolden Valley Tree Park is the largest arboretum in Western Australia, both in terms of area and number of species.
 The Park is divided into two sections, one area of 25ha for Australian trees and the other area of 35ha for the World Collection.
-There are over three thousand individual trees planted of over one thousand different species, some specimens of which date back one hundred years to when the original farming properties were established.
+There are over three thousand individual trees planted of over five hundred different species, some specimens of which date back one hundred years to when the original farming properties were established.
 Every year the collection is increased.

 Since the decision by the Board of Kings Park in Perth to focus on increasing its natural bush, Golden Valley has become the most diverse botanic collection of trees in Western Australia.
 Therefore, the botanical project is of significance at local, regional, State and national levels.
 Across all 60 hectares, the volunteers fully adhere to organic practices when planting and tending to this Arboretum.
-[However please note that the Department of Parks and Wildlife (DPaW) uses a discrete mapping process to apply herbicide to identified invasive 'Blackberry' and 'Thistle' to ensure the preservation of the arboretum.
-Pathways in the World Collection are sprayed once a year, for health and safety purposes, to reduce the likelihood of tripping and to increase the visibility of snakes/wildlife].
+[However, please note that PaWS uses a discrete mapping process to apply herbicide to identified invasive weeds to ensure the preservation of the arboretum.
+Some pathways in the World Collection are sprayed once a year, for health and safety purposes, to reduce the likelihood of tripping and to increase the visibility of snakes/wildlife].

 Heritage ListingIn 2001 Golden Valley Tree Park was given a permanent entry on the Register of Heritage Places protected under the Heritage of Western Australia Act 1990.
-I quote “Golden Valley, with its natural topography, creek, the homestead and early cottage form a significant cultural landscape.
+"Golden Valley, with its natural topography, creek, the homestead and early cottage form a significant cultural landscape.
 The inter war tree plantings and subsequent arboretum plantings have significant landscape value."
 (Heritage Council Assessment Document p.1)

-History of Golden Valley Tree ParkThe land comprising the Park was formerly two farming properties, namely Golden Valley whose homestead was built in the 1880's, and Yungerup, which was settled in 1898.
-The spring at Yungerup was a favoured hunting site for Nyungar people, according to Balya Balinga, the Aboriginal man after whom Balingup was named.
+History of Golden Valley Tree ParkThe land comprising the Park was formerly two farming properties, Golden Valley whose homestead was built in the 1880's, and Yungerup, which was settled in 1898.
+The spring at Yungerup was a favoured hunting site for Noongar people, according to Balya Balinga, the Aboriginal man after whom Balingup was named.
 The property name denotes this story through a misspelling of 'yonger' meaning kangaroo in the Nyungar language.
 (Miss Olwen Cleveland pers. comm.)

 In the late 1970's the two properties were acquired by the then Forests Department for the establishment of pine plantations.
-However the Shire of Donnybrook-Balingup intervened in this intention by announcing a two-kilometre zone around the townsite of Balingup to protect the town from further encroachment of plantations.
+However, the Shire of Donnybrook-Balingup intervened in this intention by announcing a two-kilometre zone around the townsite of Balingup to protect the town from further encroachment of plantations.
 It was a very well supported community concern at the time and the subject of various lively public meetings.
-To resolve this land management dispute between the Shire and the State Government department the Minister for Forests, Hon David Wordsworth, agreed in 1980 to a community proposal that this parcel of land should become an arboretum in government ownership and in partnership with the newly formed Balingup Progress Association.
+To resolve this land management dispute between the Shire and the State Government department, the then Minister for Forests, the Hon David Wordsworth, agreed in 1980 to a community proposal that this parcel of land should become an arboretum in government ownership and in partnership with the Balingup Progress Association.
 (Later the dedicated function of managing GVTP was devolved to the specially created GVTP Inc.) The arboretum proposal was based on the significant landscape and heritage attributes and exotic tree plantings that were already established on site, particularly by the Cleveland family.
 The establishment of the park resolved the dispute between the Shire and the State Department and Balingup had a community-managed arboretum, on land owned by the State Government.
 These arrangements have persisted to this day with significant investment in the project by the relevant Department and the community.

 Economic Role of the ParkBalingup has very limited local economic activity.
 The role of primary industry has declined in our district.
 Without other major industries the Balingup economy increasingly centres on tourism.
-There are a lot of small-scale tourism operators such as bed and breakfast accommodation providers, craft outlets, cafes and so forth.
-However the central attraction of Balingup is its scenic landscape, its imaginative events like the Small Farm Field Day in April and the Medieval Festival in August, and of course Golden Valley Tree Park, which provides the desperately needed all year tourism venue for visitors.
-The central role of the Park in the local tourism led economy is the reason why the Balingup Progress Association and the Shire promote Balingup as the "Arboretum Town.” and Golden Valley is considered "arguably the most outstanding attraction in the Blackwood Valley."(Scoop Traveller Mag.
+There are many small-scale tourism operators such as bed and breakfast accommodation providers, art and craft outlets and cafes.
+The central attraction of Balingup is its scenic landscape hosting its imaginative events like the Small Farm Field Day in April and the Medieval Festival in August, and of course Golden Valley Tree Park, which provides an important all year tourism venue for visitors.
+The central role of the Park in the local tourism-led economy is the reason why the Balingup Progress Association and the Shire promote Balingup as the "Arboretum Town."
+Golden Valley is considered "arguably the most outstanding attraction in the Blackwood Valley."(Scoop Traveller Mag.
 2009) The Shire of Donnybrook-Balingup constructed a 1.5km walk track between the town and the Park.
 There has also been a substantial increase in annual visitors, from an estimated 10,000 in 2004 to close to 60,000 in 2017.
 A major upgrade in 2005 of visitor infrastructure at the Park funded by the Federal Government significantly boosted visitation.
 This included the construction of three new information shelters, the identification of hundreds more trees with engraved plaques, and six new walks at the park, three in the Australian Collection and three in the World Collection.
 Further facilities and upgrades including new facilities in the Australian Collection, have since enhanced the Tree Park's reputation as a tourist destination.
 Walkers on the Bibbulman Track enjoy the facilities as they traverse the Park.
 The upgraded facilities also provide a modest income stream for the Park's maintenance through being hired out for events.
 The investment of the Shire, the State Government through regional grants and PaWS's ongoing contribution, and the Commonwealth Government are all indicative of the local, regional and State significance of the Tree Park.

 Want to keep up to date?
+See our Newsletters